krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 The Volume Gateway runs in either a cached or stored mode.
 In the cached mode, your primary data is written to S3, while retaining your frequently accessed data locally in a cache for low-latency access.
 In the stored mode, your primary data is stored locally and your entire dataset is available for low-latency access while asynchronously backed up to AWS

+#### An organization has a pool of EC2 Linux and Windows instances running in region us-east-2.
+A multimedia production workload uses Linux instances for some of the tasks followed by a set of operations in Windows instances.
+The media files needs to be shared across Linux and Windows instances.

+__FSx for windows__ is a file share for __windows__ instances and also now __supports Linux and MacOS__.
+EFS is a file share for Linux instances.
+FSx for Lustre is a high performance file share and it currently supports only Linux instances.
+FSx for Lustre also supports a link to S3 bucket where the objects can accessed and stored using file system commands